 What is the Delphi Technique?

 According to the Project Management Institute (PMI), the Delphi Technique was developed in the 1960s due to changing technological environments and the impact this had on assessing and forecasting the future.
+It is also referred as the Delphi Method or Delphi Studies.

 To put it simply, the Delphi Technique is used to make decisions about complex issues based on individual opinions.
 In this method, a group of experts writes down and shares their thoughts about a problem with a facilitator.
 Each expert’s view is compiled into a summary report by the facilitator.